 Jazmine "Da K.O.S."
 Walker, is a big fine woman from Jackson, MS. Inspired by the Kings of the South that precede her (including UGK, Beyonce, and Big KRIT), she acknowledges her own trill identities by identifying as a "King," herself.
-She's a Southern Development Strategist that supports economic and reproductive justice organizations to ensure that all melanated girls, women, and femmes live in thriving, affirming, and robust communities across the South.
+She' works to ensure that all melanated girls, women, and femmes live in thriving, affirming, and robust communities with healthy places to work and access to quality healthcare, including abortion.
 Born, raised, and educated in Mississippi, she creates authentic, thoughtful, and comedic commentary on politics, news, culture, and movement organizing that's firmly rooted in the place she will forever call 'home.'

 She holds a Master of Arts Degree in Sociology.

 If pettiness is an act of resistance, Amber is a freedom fighter for petty Black Feminists everywhere.

 Known as the High Priestesses of Black Joy, Amber J. Phillips is a writer, social justice organizer, digital strategist, and multimedia creative whose work has been featured on ESSENCE, The Breakfast Club, Huffington Post, and NPR's 1A.
 Amber believes in writing stories, creating culture, and building campaigns that envision Black women and our communities in the future while telling the truth about our world as it is.